 Locks on trunk doors need a small quantity of silicone lubricant sprayed internally two times per year to keep functioning correctly.

-TV Antennas (Standard Roof Mount)
+TV Antennas (Standard Roof Mount) Winegard Sensar

-To raise the antenna turn crank clockwise in UP direction approximately 13 turns or until some resistance to turning is noted (figure 1).
+To raise antenna to operating position.
+Turn elevating crank (clockwise) in "UP" direction about 13 turns or until some resistance to turning is noted.